JasonYG/ICS3U-Coursework/Number Systems/Jason Guo Number Systems.md

 >= 10 485 760 + 720 896 + 49 152 + 3 328 + 224 + 15
 >= 11 259 375

+The source used for this section can be found [here](http://www.purplemath.com/modules/numbbase3.htm)

 ## ASCII
 -------
+ASCII, or the American Standard Code for Information Interchange, is a common format used for text files in computers and on the internet.
+In ASCII,

 ## Unicode
 -------